Everything to Know About the Sciatic Nerve and Sciatica

 - Prescription or over-the-counter medications

-- Lifestyle changes (weight loss, increasing core strength, changing sleeping positions, etc.)
+- Lifestyle changes (stretching for weight loss, increasing core strength, changing sleeping positions, etc.)

 When Surgery is Necessary